 How to maintain SEO traction during a website redesign: 7 tips

-Kelsey Marks September 13, 2022 6 min read Web
+September 13, 2022 7 min read

 When it comes to driving website conversions, Search Engine Optimization (SEO) plays an important role.
 An SEO-friendly website that ranks high on the Search Engine Results Page (SERP) can attract more organic traffic and ultimately create more opportunities for conversions.
+But you can’t climb the SERP overnight.
+Copy, design, development, and many other factors all work together to deliver a superior user experience that Google recognizes and rewards.

 When you redesign and launch a new website, it’s normal to experience a dip in SEO performance.
 Changes to the sitemap, keyword strategy, 301 redirects, and other factors have the potential to negatively impact performance.
 But there are strategic steps you can take to minimize the impact and set your website up for long-term SEO success.